See index to all the chapters for Putting Out the Planetary Fire

 A study by professors at the University of Chicago estimated that the “very” long term social cost of carbon, the cost borne by future generations living in a changed world, will be $100,000 per ton.

 Estimates on the social cost of carbon vary for a number of reasons, starting with what costs are excluded in the calculations.
-Some of omitted damages are the effects of climate change on fisheries; the effects of increased pest, disease, and fire pressures on agriculture and forests; and the effects of rising sea levels and resource scarcity due to migration.
+Some of the omitted damages are the effects of climate change on fisheries; the effects of increased pest, disease, and fire pressures on agriculture and forests; and the effects of rising sea levels and resource scarcity due to migration.
 Models generally omit the effects of climate change on economic growth.
 What is the value of the estimated eight million or so people who die annually from air pollution?

 The International Monetary Fund (IMF) is a strong proponent of a carbon tax.
 It estimates that the world governments provide an annual $5.9 trillion subsidy to fossil fuel companies, primarily by failing to make them financially responsible for all the damages caused by their pollution.
 The IMF estimates that raising fuel prices to their “fully efficient levels” would reduce projected global fossil fuel CO2 emissions 36 percent below baseline levels in 2025, in line with the 25-50 percent reduction in emissions needed by 2030 to be on track with containing global warming to the Paris goal of 1.5-2C.
-(The IMF Notes however that most levels of the carbon tax have been far below what they should be to reflect actual costs.)
+(The IMF notes, however, that most levels of the carbon tax have been far below what they should be to reflect actual costs.)

-According to the World Bank, in 2020 there were 61 carbon pricing initiatives in place or scheduled for implementation, consisting of 31 cap and trade system and 30 carbon taxes.
+According to the World Bank, in 2020 there were 61 carbon pricing initiatives in place or scheduled for implementation, consisting of 31 cap and trade systems and 30 carbon taxes.
 These programs covered about 22% of global greenhouse gas emissions, up slightly from the prior year (e.g., Mexico enacted a pilot cap and trade).
 Governments raised more than $45 billion from carbon pricing in 2019.

 However, the global average carbon price is $2 a ton — a small fraction of the estimated $75 a ton price in 2030 consistent with a 2 C warming target.
-A Congressional study of the impact of the cap and trade program in northeastern states (Regional Greenhouse Gas Initiative) found that the cap on emissions was too high and the prices too low (less than $6 a ton) to drive down emissions but there had been a beneficial impact from the revenues being invested in renewable energy.
+A Congressional study of the impact of the cap and trade program in northeastern states (Regional Greenhouse Gas Initiative) found that the cap on emissions was too high and the prices too low (less than $6 a ton) to drive down emissions, but that there had been a beneficial impact from the revenues being invested in renewable energy.

 Support for a carbon tax – and How to Invest Revenues